top of page

 I'd be amiss not to think that being the firstborn in a South Asian family didn't drive me to continually strive for the next rung and "lead" or "set an example".
 The constant fear of poverty or exclusion nipping at my heels constantly.

-I felt the pressure of being female - knowing that "someday" I may want the option to be with children - so needing to get the best parts of my career urgently and fervently.
+I felt the pressure of being female - knowing that "someday" I may want the option to be with children - so needing to get the best parts of my career going urgently and fervently.

 But, I never consciously thought about any of this until my brother came to pick me up at the office for lunch one day.
 He looked around my office and frowned - "dude, what's with all the certificates?"

-I rolled my eyes but as we chatted over lunch I realized that the wall of certificates was about me trying to prove I was "good enough" and that in some ways we all struggle with trying to get things "right".
+I rolled my eyes, but as we chatted over lunch, I realized that the wall of certificates was about me trying to prove I was "good enough" and that in some ways we all struggle with trying to get things "right".

-All I could see was sleepless nights, anxiety, and at one point simply passing out from the sheer exhaustion of working two jobs, attending church, volunteering, going to school full time, and trying to be perfect in all of that.
+All I could see was sleepless nights, anxiety, and at one point, simply passing out from the sheer exhaustion of working two jobs, attending church, volunteering, going to school full-time, and trying to be perfect in all of that.

-At the time I was just irritated that the hospital stay was just slowing me down.
+At the time, I was just irritated that the hospital stay was just slowing me down.

-Now as I reflect I can see how it helped to slow me down to pause.
+Now, as I reflect, I can see how it helped to slow me down to pause.

 There are so many variations of perfectionism.